cosmos/cosmos-sdk/docs/ibc/overview.md

 - To communicate, a blockchain commits some state to a precisely defined path reserved for a specific message type and a specific counterparty.
 For example, a blockchain that stores a specific connectionEnd as part of a handshake or a packet intended to be relayed to a module on the counterparty chain.

-- A relayer process monitors for updates to these paths, and relays message that are submitted by the data stored under the path along with a proof to the counterparty chain.
+- A relayer process monitors for updates to these paths and relays messages by submitting the data stored under the path along with a proof of that data to the counterparty chain.

-- The paths that all IBC implementations require for committing IBC messages is defined in [ICS-24 host requirements](https://github.com/cosmos/ics/tree/master/spec/ics-024-host-requirements).
+- The paths that all IBC implementations must support for committing IBC messages are defined in [ICS-24 host requirements](https://github.com/cosmos/ics/tree/master/spec/ics-024-host-requirements).

 - The proof format that all implementations must produce and verify is defined in [ICS-23 implementation](https://github.com/confio/ics23).